Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 > **Attention: Finch customers using the existing Gusto integration** 📣
 >
 > Finch's existing Gusto integration and associated connections are being decommissioned on **November 30, 2023**.
 Please be sure to notify your clients in advance that they will need to reauthorize through Finch Connect by this date to keep their connections alive.
 For any questions or concerns, please reach out to your Finch Developer Success representative.
+>
+> We understand that these changes may cause some inconvenience, and appreciate your partnership during this transition.

 Finch will be notified by Gusto as soon as your account credentials are ready for use to activate your API integration.
 Finch will notify you once your integration has been activated.
 Your clients can then go through Finch Connect and connect to their Gusto account to authorize your application for data access!

 ---

-We understand that these changes may cause some inconvenience, and appreciate your partnership during this transition.

-We hope this onboarding process guide is helpful.
 If you have any questions, please do not hesitate to reach out to your Finch Developer Success representative.
 We look forward to working with you to provide a seamless integration with Gusto.
 We understand that this process can be complex and we are here to help you every step of the way.